- Describe the assumptions of the psychodynamic perspective on personality development, including the id, ego, and superego

 In the early years of his career, Freud worked with Josef Breuer, a Viennese physician.
 During this time, Freud became intrigued by the story of one of Breuer’s patients, Bertha Pappenheim, who was referred to by the pseudonym Anna O. (Launer, 2005).
 Anna O. had been caring for her dying father when she began to experience symptoms such as partial paralysis, headaches, blurred vision, amnesia, and hallucinations (Launer, 2005).
 In Freud’s day, these symptoms were commonly referred to as hysteria.
 Anna O. turned to Breuer for help.
 He spent 2 years (1880–1882) treating Anna O. and discovered that allowing her to talk about her experiences seemed to bring some relief of her symptoms.
 Anna O. called his treatment the “talking cure” (Launer, 2005).
 Despite the fact the Freud never met Anna O., her story served as the basis for the 1895 book, Studies on Hysteria, which he co-authored with Breuer.
 Based on Breuer’s description of Anna O.’s treatment, Freud concluded that hysteria was the result of sexual abuse in childhood and that these traumatic experiences had been hidden from consciousness.
 Breuer disagreed with Freud, which soon ended their work together.
 However, Freud continued to work to refine talk therapy and build his theory on personality.

-To explain the concept of conscious versus unconscious experience, Freud compared the mind to an iceberg ([link]).
+To explain the concept of conscious versus unconscious experience, Freud compared the mind to an iceberg (Figure 1).
 He said that only about one-tenth of our mind is conscious, and the rest of our mind is unconscious.
 Our unconscious refers to that mental activity of which we are unaware and are unable to access (Freud, 1923).
 According to Freud, unacceptable urges and desires are kept in our unconscious through a process called repression.
 For example, we sometimes say things that we don’t intend to say by unintentionally substituting another word for the one we meant.
 You’ve probably heard of a Freudian slip, the term used to describe this.
 Freud suggested that slips of the tongue are actually sexual or aggressive urges, accidentally slipping out of our unconscious.
 Speech errors such as this are quite common.
 Seeing them as a reflection of unconscious desires, linguists today have found that slips of the tongue tend to occur when we are tired, nervous, or not at our optimal level of cognitive functioning (Motley, 2002).

 According to Freud, our personality develops from a conflict between two forces: our biological aggressive and pleasure-seeking drives versus our internal (socialized) control over these drives.
 Our personality is the result of our efforts to balance these two competing forces.
 Freud suggested that we can understand this by imagining three interacting systems within our minds.
-He called them the id, ego, and superego ([link]).
+He called them the id, ego, and superego (Figure 2).

 The unconscious id contains our most primitive drives or urges, and is present from birth.
 It directs impulses for hunger, thirst, and sex.
 Freud believed that the id operates on what he called the “pleasure principle,” in which the id seeks immediate gratification.
 Through social interactions with parents and others in a child’s environment, the ego and superego develop to help control the id.
 The superego develops as a child interacts with others, learning the social rules for right and wrong.
 The superego acts as our conscience; it is our moral compass that tells us how we should behave.
 It strives for perfection and judges our behavior, leading to feelings of pride or—when we fall short of the ideal—feelings of guilt.
 In contrast to the instinctual id and the rule-based superego, the ego is the rational part of our personality.
 It’s what Freud considered to be the self, and it is the part of our personality that is seen by others.
 Its job is to balance the demands of the id and superego in the context of reality; thus, it operates on what Freud called the “reality principle.”
 The ego helps the id satisfy its desires in a realistic way.

 The id and superego are in constant conflict, because the id wants instant gratification regardless of the consequences, but the superego tells us that we must behave in socially acceptable ways.
 Thus, the ego’s job is to find the middle ground.
 It helps satisfy the id’s desires in a rational way that will not lead us to feelings of guilt.
 According to Freud, a person who has a strong ego, which can balance the demands of the id and the superego, has a healthy personality.
 Freud maintained that imbalances in the system can lead to neurosis (a tendency to experience negative emotions), anxiety disorders, or unhealthy behaviors.
 For example, a person who is dominated by their id might be narcissistic and impulsive.
 A person with a dominant superego might be controlled by feelings of guilt and deny themselves even socially acceptable pleasures; conversely, if the superego is weak or absent, a person might become a psychopath.
-An overly dominant superego might be seen in an over-controlled individual whose rational grasp on reality is so strong that they are unaware of their emotional needs, or, in a neurotic who is overly defensive (overusing ego defense mechanisms).
+An overly dominant ego might be seen in an over-controlled individual whose rational grasp on reality is so strong that they are unaware of their emotional needs, or, in a neurotic who is overly defensive (overusing ego defense mechanisms).

 Freud believed that feelings of anxiety result from the ego’s inability to mediate the conflict between the id and superego.
-When this happens, Freud believed that the ego seeks to restore balance through various protective measures known as defense mechanisms ([link]).
+When this happens, Freud believed that the ego seeks to restore balance through various protective measures known as defense mechanisms (Figure 3).
 When certain events, feelings, or yearnings cause an individual anxiety, the individual wishes to reduce that anxiety.
 To do that, the individual’s unconscious mind uses ego defense mechanisms, unconscious protective behaviors that aim to reduce anxiety.
 The ego, usually conscious, resorts to unconscious strivings to protect the ego from being overwhelmed by anxiety.
 When we use defense mechanisms, we are unaware that we are using them.
 Further, they operate in various ways that distort reality.
 According to Freud, we all use ego defense mechanisms.

 While everyone uses defense mechanisms, Freud believed that overuse of them may be problematic.
 For example, let’s say Joe Smith is a high school football player.
 Deep down, Joe feels sexually attracted to males.
 His conscious belief is that being gay is immoral and that if he were gay, his family would disown him and he would be ostracized by his peers.
 Therefore, there is a conflict between his conscious beliefs (being gay is wrong and will result in being ostracized) and his unconscious urges (attraction to males).
 The idea that he might be gay causes Joe to have feelings of anxiety.
 How can he decrease his anxiety?
 Joe may find himself acting very “macho,” making gay jokes, and picking on a school peer who is gay.
 This way, Joe’s unconscious impulses are further submerged.